Random planar maps and graphs with minimum degree two and three

-where $s = xy_1^2/(1-xy_1)$ is a nonempty path of edges and vertices.
+\begin{proof} The starting point is Equation (\ref{eq:multicoreskernel}), corresponding to the decomposition of a planar 2-multigraph into its kernel and paths of vertices.
 If we root a vertex of a planar 2-multigraph there are two options: either it belongs to the kernel or it belongs to an edge of the kernel.
 In the former case, its degree corresponds to the degree of the corresponding vertex in the kernel.
 In the latter case its degree must be 2.
 With this observation we can extend this equation so that it considers rooted graphs and it takes the root degree into account, as

-where $A(x,z,y_1,\ldots,y_k,\ldots)$ is a function that does not depend on $w$.
+where $A(x,z,y_1,\ldots,y_k,\ldots)$ does not depend on $w$.
 This relation can be inverted as in Section~\ref{sec:equations}, and finally we can conclude (\ref{eq:kernelcoresdegree}) from the following equation

 \end{proof}